-The company-wide operational, strategic, and financial goals we set at the beginning of the year serve as the foundation for the personal goals set by each Googler (in partnership with their manager).
-Managers review the performance of Googlers against these goals annually.
+The company-wide operational, strategic, and financial goals we set at the beginning of the year serve as the foundation for the personal goals set by each employee (in partnership with their manager).
+Managers review the performance of employees against these goals annually.

-During the first quarter of 2015, Larry assessed the performance of each named executive officer against such officer's 2014 goals.
-While informed by objective goals, Larry's assessment is subjective and qualitative, considering a complete picture of the named executive officer's accomplishments.
-The Leadership Development and Compensation Committee discusses these appraisals with Larry when reviewing proposed cash bonus payouts and equity grants for each applicable named executive officer.
+For our named executive officers, Larry assesses their performance against each officer's goals.
+While informed by objective goals, Larry's assessments are subjective, considering a complete picture of the named executive officer's accomplishments.
+The Leadership Development and Compensation Committee discusses these appraisals with Larry when reviewing proposed equity awards for each named executive officer.